Najee Harris Player Prop Bets for NFL Week 6 | Pittsburgh vs. Seattle 10/17/2021

 Matchup vs. Seattle

-- Harris will go up against a Seahawks squad that allows 145.2 rushing yards per game and is the NFL's 31st-ranked rush defense.
+- Allowing 145.2 rushing yards per game, the Seahawks have the 31st-ranked run defense in the NFL.

-- The Seahawks have allowed five rushing touchdowns, 15th in the league.
+- The Seahawks have conceded five rushing touchdowns, 15th in the league.

 Recent Performances

-- In last week's matchup with the Broncos, Harris rushed for 122 yards on 23 carries (averaging 5.3 yards per attempt) while scoring one touchdown on the ground.
+- In last week's matchup with the Broncos, Harris rushed for 122 yards on 23 carries (averaging 5.3 yards per carry) while scoring one touchdown on the ground.

-- Harris has run for 224 yards on 52 carries (74.7 yards per game) with two touchdowns in his last three games.
+- In his last three games, Harris has 224 rushing yards (74.7 per game) on 52 carries with two touchdowns.

 Harris' Pittsburgh Teammates